AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->Starting with Service Pack 9, [!DNL Experience Manager] customers can develop and operate their [!DNL Experience Manager] applications with distributions of the [!DNL Azul Zulu] builds of OpenJDK, standards-compliant with Java SE.
+>Starting with Service Pack 9, [!DNL Experience Manager] customers can develop and operate their [!DNL Experience Manager] applications with distributions of the [!DNL Azul Zulu] builds of OpenJDK, standards-compliant with Java™ SE.
 >Support for the [!DNL Azul Zulu] JDKs is also provided by Adobe to the [!DNL Experience Manager] customers.
 >You can download the relevant versions of the [!DNL Azul Zulu] JDKs from [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
->The usage rights for the Oracle Java technology, as distributed by Adobe, will expire by the end of December 2022. [!DNL Experience Manager] customers are encouraged to plan and implement usage for the [!DNL Azul Zulu] JDKs latest by this date.
-For more information about the usage of the [!DNL Oracle Java] technology and [!DNL Azul Zulu] technology, refer to the associated [FAQs](https://experienceleague.adobe.com/docs/experience-manager-65/assets/adobe-azul-openjdk-license-agreement.pdf?lang=en).
+>The usage rights for the Oracle Java™ technology, as distributed by Adobe, will expire by the end of December 2022. [!DNL Experience Manager] customers are encouraged to plan and implement usage for the [!DNL Azul Zulu] JDKs latest by this date.
+For more information about the usage of the [!DNL Oracle Java™] technology and [!DNL Azul Zulu] technology, refer to the associated [FAQs](https://experienceleague.adobe.com/docs/experience-manager-65/assets/adobe-azul-openjdk-license-agreement.pdf?lang=en).

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.9.0 release.